cloudmesh-community/fa18-523-60/paper/paper.md

 query performance and efficiency of MongoDB environment [@www-guru99].
 One of the significant difference between relational databases and NoSQL databases are joins.
-In the relational database, one can combine results from two or more tables using a common column, often called as key.
-The native table contains the primary key column while the referenced table contains a foreign key.
-This mechanism allows one to make changes in a single row instead of changing all rows in the referenced table, this action is referred to as *normalization*.
-MongoDB is a documented database and mainly contains denormalized data which means the data is repeated instead of indexed over a specific key.
+In the relational database, one can combine results from two or more tables using a common column, often called as *key*.
+The native table contains the *primary key* column while the referenced table contains a *foreign key*.
+This mechanism allows one to make changes in a single row instead of changing all rows in the referenced table.
+This action is referred to as *normalization*.
+MongoDB is a document database and mainly contains denormalized data which means the data is repeated instead of indexed over a specific key.
 If the same data is required in more than one table, it needs to be repeated.
 This constraint has been